Entity Tracking in Language Models

 \subsection{Evaluation}

 We estimated the entity tracking capacity of the models by computing the accuracy of predicting the contents of each box after each operation.
 Given that we rely on arbitrary-length cloze completion to predict the contents, we had to score unconstrained generations.
-While we only considered instances as correct where the generated output mentions all objects (and no additional objects) in a given box, our evaluation setup did give some leeway to the exact form of the response.
-That is, we allowed the objects to appear in any order, the object mentions may be separated by commas or \textit{and}, and we only considered the nouns in the object mentions, so it did not matter whether the model outputs a complete noun phrase or only the bare noun.
+While we only considered instances as correct where the output mentions all objects (and no additional objects) in a given box, our evaluation allowed for minor deviations from the exact form of the response.
+Namely, we allowed the objects to appear in any order, the object names may be separated by commas or \textit{and}, and both complete noun phrases with a determiner (e.g., \textit{the furby}) and bare nouns (\textit{e.g., furby}) are considered correct.

 The task becomes intrinsically harder as more operations are applied to a specific box, since the initial state description needs to be combined sequentially with all subsequent operations.
 Further, similarly to our observation in Section~\ref{sec:motivation}, every operation changes the state of at most two boxes.
 This implies that the number of datapoints corresponding to fewer operations is much greater than the number of datapoints for more operations.
 For these reasons, we report accuracy as a function of the number of operations affecting a particular box rather than reporting aggregate accuracy, and show all results with 95\% confidence intervals.